 This is the initial public offering of shares of common stock of Warner Music Group Corp.
 Warner Music Group Corp. is offering shares of common stock.
 The selling stockholders named in this prospectus are offering an additional shares of common stock.
-This offering is subject to our obtaining an amendment to our subsidiary's senior secured credit facility.
-Subject to obtaining this amendment, we intend to use \$574 million of the net proceeds from the sale of the shares being sold by us in this offering to redeem certain indebtedness of our subsidiaries and to pay the related premiums and interest obligations thereon.
-See "Use of Proceeds."
+Subject to obtaining an amendment to our senior secured credit agreement, we intend to use approximately \$\frac{1}{2}\$ million of our net proceeds from the sale of the shares being sold by us in this offering to redeem certain indebtedness of our subsidiaries and approximately \$\frac{1}{2}\$ million of the net proceeds for general corporate purposes.
 Warner Music Group Corp. will not receive any of the proceeds from the shares of common stock sold by the selling stockholders.

 Prior to this offering, there has been no public market for the common stock.
 It is currently estimated that the initial public offering price per share will be between \$ and \$.
-Warner Music Group Corp. intends to apply to list the common stock on the New York Stock Exchange under the symbol .
+Warner Music Group Corp. intends to apply to list the common stock on either the New York Stock Exchange or the Nasdaq Stock Market under the symbol " ".

-See "Risk Factors" on page 13 to read about factors you should consider before buying shares of the common stock.
+See "Risk Factors" on page 10 to read about factors you should consider before buying shares of the common stock.